volcano/volcano/fuel/packages/less/README.md

-# Fuel LessCSS Compiler
+# Fuel LessCSS package

-This is a LESS compiler package for Fuel Framework, using lessphp by @leafo or nodejs.
+This is a simple LESS package using its PHP implementation (lessphp by @leafo).

 LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.